cyberious/nri-memcached/README.md

 # Infra-Memcached
 New Relic Infrastructure extension to report useful memcached stats.
 This integration uses `memcached-tool stats` to collect performance counters.

+## Disclaimer
+New Relic has open-sourced this integration to enable monitoring of this technology.
+This integration is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to this integration via GitHub.
+Support for this integration is available with an [Expert Services subscription](newrelic.com/expertservices).

 ## Pre-reqs
 * Infrastructure agent installed
 * A server w/ Memcached installed